DamianABrown/Ally-API/README.md

 # Ally-API

 ### Objective
-Download real time quote data on a timed scale (increments of seconds, minutes, or hours) limited by computing power, connection speed, script efficiency using Ally Invest API and save data to MySQL.
+Download real time stock and options chain quote data on a timed scale (increments of seconds, minutes, or hours) limited by computing power, connection speed, script efficiency using Ally Invest API and save data to MySQL.

 **Data**